 The Rothman Index is the only proven algorithm that derives one simple score from the vast amount of data in the electronic medical record to create a picture of any patient’s condition over time – any age, any disease, any unit.
-It can detect patient deterioration hours or days earlier than existing scores and systems.
+It can detect patient deterioration hours or days earlier than existing scores and systems, and is the first patient deterioration surveillance solution to receive FDA 510(k) clearance.
 Our clients are hospitals and clinicians who need to identify patients at risk of rapid decline, make decisions about transfer and discharge, predict the risk of severe infection, and improve the overall efficiency and quality of care.

 Yale-New Haven Health

 “In the beginning, we decided that we would judge our success based on if we could save one other person.”

 THE ONLY ACUITY SCORE PROVEN TO REDUCE MORTALITY

 Champlain Valley Physicians Hospital Enhances Standards of Care to Reduce Codes and Improve Clinical Documentation